Ferries to Corsica

 Holiday to Corsica

 Corsica delights nature lovers with its extensive forests and rugged mountains.
-Relaxing holidays are also promised by white sandy beaches, crystal clear water, picturesque coastal towns and a mix of French and Italian lifestyle.
+White sandy beaches, crystal-clear water, picturesque coastal towns and a mix of French and Italian lifestyle also promise a relaxing vacation.

-Corsica is a real paradise for explorers, nature lovers and beach vacationers – and the Ferry is the perfect way to get there.
-With numerous connections from France, Italy or Sardinia, flexible departure times and the option of bringing your own vehicle, Ferry is the most convenient and individual way to reach Corsica.
+Corsica is a real paradise for explorers, nature lovers and beach vacationers – and arriving by Ferries is the perfect way to get started.
+With numerous connections from France, Italy or Sardinia, flexible departure times and the option of bringing your own vehicle, the Ferries are the most convenient and individual way to reach Corsica.

 Whether it’s a family vacation, an active trip or a road trip – with the right ferry connection, your vacation starts on the water.

-Why it’s worth traveling to Corsica with Ferry
+Why it’s worth taking the Ferries to Corsica

-The Ferry is more than just a means of transportation – it is part of your vacation.
-On board, the relaxation begins as soon as you have parked your car on the ship.
+The Ferries are more than just a means of transportation – they are part of your vacation.
+On board, the deceleration begins as soon as you have parked the car on the ship.
 You can enjoy the crossing in a deckchair on deck, read a book, watch the sea or enjoy a relaxed meal in the on-board restaurant.
-Especially with children or pets, traveling by Ferry to Corsica is a stress-free alternative to the plane.
+Especially with children or pets, traveling to Corsica by Ferries is a stress-free alternative to flying.

 Particularly practical: you take your own vehicle with you and are also flexible on the road in Corsica – whether by car, motorhome, motorcycle or bicycle.
-This allows you to reach remote bays, small mountain villages and hiking trails flexibly.
+This makes it easy to reach secluded bays, small mountain villages and hiking trails.

 With over 20 ferry connections available, you can choose exactly the route that suits your vacation plans.
-For example, if you want to travel from the south of Germany, Austria or Switzerland, Italian ports such as Genoa, Livorno or Piombino are particularly easy to reach.
+If you are traveling from the south of Germany, Austria or Switzerland, for example, Italian ports such as Genoa, Livorno or Piombino are particularly easy to reach.
 Toulon is often the cheapest option from France.

-Some Ferries sail during the day, while others offer overnight trips.
+Some Ferries run during the day, others offer night crossings.
 If you travel at night, you can book a cabin and arrive in Corsica rested the next morning.

 Timetables and seasonality

-Most ferry connections operate seasonally, i.e. between spring and fall.
-In the high season (June to September), many Ferries operate several times a day, but outside of these months the offer is much more limited.
+Most ferry connections operate seasonally – i.e. between spring and fall.
+In the high season (June to September) many Ferries run several times a day, outside of these months the offer is much more limited.
 Those who travel flexibly will find attractive prices and quiet ships, especially in the low season.

 Some shipping companies publish their timetables months in advance.
 It is therefore worth booking early – especially if you are traveling with a pet cabin, camping on board or a large family.